sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - rel (index 40): Identifies the relationship between this CoSWID and the target resource indicated by the "href" item.

-  An initial set of pre-defined rel index and text values are defined in {{indexed-link-rel}} that are based on the rel values defined in {{SWID}}.
-These pre-defined rel values are registered with IANA in the "SWID/CoSWID Link Relationship Value" registry {{iana-link-rel}}, and MAY be expanded in the future.
+  An initial set of rel index and text values are defined in {{indexed-link-rel}}, and are based on the rel values defined in {{SWID}}.
+These pre-defined rel values are registered with IANA in the "SWID/CoSWID Link Relationship Value" registry {{iana-link-rel}}.
+The values in this registry will likely be expanded in the future.

   The value of a rel item MUST be one of the following: